nickbrandt/GitLab/doc/development/merge_request_performance_guidelines.md

 1. We want to provide higher quotas for higher tiers of features: we want to provide on GitLab.com more capabilities for different tiers,
-1. We want to prevent misuse of the features: someone accidentially creates 10000 deploy tokens, because of broken API script,
+1. We want to prevent misuse of the feature: someone accidentially creates 10000 deploy tokens, because of a broken API script,
-1. We want to prevent abuse of the features: someone purposely creates a 10000 pipelines to take an advantage from the system.
+1. We want to prevent abuse of the feature: someone purposely creates a 10000 pipelines to take advantage of the system.

-Consider that always is better start with the some kind of limitation, instead of later introducing a breaking change that would result some of the workflows to break.
+Consider that it is always better to start with some kind of limitation, instead of later introducing a breaking change that would result in some workflows breaking.

 Examples: